patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit1/phy303-unit1-problems.md

 $$

 This 20 MeV momentum is considerable, however it is much smaller than the nucleons mass, which means that albeit fast, they will not be in the relativistic regime.
-Therefore the moomentum can be written as
+Therefore the momentum can be written as

 $$
 p = m v